 Channel Islands Sportfishing Center enjoys providing access to the renown fishing around the Northern Channel Islands.
 Fishing enthusiasts love having access to the thriving marine habitat that surrounds Anacapa Island, Santa Cruz Island, Santa Rosa Island, San Miguel Island, and San Nicolas Island, as well as the coastal waters between Santa Barbara and the Ventura County line near Malibu.

-At the helm of our fishing charters you'll find enthusiastic Captains who are knowledgeable about our extremely productive fishing grounds that produce a wide range of fish including world record Halibut, White Seabass, Sheephead, Barracuda, Yellowtail, Rockfish, World Class Lingcod, and Salmon, along with the surface fish which includes, Calico bass, Barracuda, Sand bass.
+At the helm of the fishing charters you'll find enthusiastic Captains who are knowledgeable about the extremely productive fishing grounds that produce a wide range of fish including world record Halibut, White Seabass, Sheephead, Barracuda, Yellowtail, Rockfish, World Class Lingcod, and Salmon, along with the surface fish which includes, Calico bass, Barracuda, Sand bass.

 In recent El Nino warm water conditions, Yellowfin Tuna, Wahoo, Marlin and other exotic warm water fish have been caught.
 The Captains and their crew are highly experienced industry leaders, and well-respected for their dedication to sport fishing.

 Channel Islands Sportfishing offers daily fishing trips in California.
-World Record fish are a possibily.
-We recorded 4 California Halibut and 1 White Seabass.
+World Record fish are a possibility.
+There have been 4 recorded California Halibut and 1 White Seabass.
 There have been several unrecorded catches as well.

 Book A Fishing Trip